 In most cases, external WashPod units are connected via a temporary lobby to the main house.
 This can either be a simple covered walkway or a fully insulated and watertight lobby.

 WashPod units can be rented or bought outright.
+There is even a buy-back option.

-Generally, they are rented and costs can vary depending on the final specification and specific needs of an individual’s circumstance.
+Costs can vary depending on the final specification and specific needs of an individual’s circumstance.

 Installation is typically 1-3 days for an external unit and a day for an internal one.

-All installation and temporary lobby are priced at cost.
 Should you wish to use your own builder to construct a temporary lobby, we are more than happy to advise your builder of connection requirements.

 We normally request minimum rental periods of 6 months.